-Static allocated at compile or design time deterministic allocation and deallocation are performed during the initialization and termination of processes Dynamic allocated at run time stochastic allocation and deallocation occurs during the execution of the process
+Static allocated at compile or design time deterministic allocation and deallocation are performed during the initialization and termination of processes Dynamic stochastic allocation and deallocation occurs during the execution of the process

 We already saw previously that static memory allocation, when used in conjunction with function calls and returns, may be performed efficiently using a stack.
 This is not the case with dynamic memory allocation.